Agar1204/Spurious-Correlation-Solver/README.md

 | GEORGE, clustered on overfit features | 69.3% | 28.0% |
 | **GEORGE, clustered on underfit features** | **89.9%** | **66.0%** |

-Clustering on underfit features closes most of the gap: worst-group accuracy goes from being 6x worse than average to being roughly in line with it, with no loss in overall accuracy.
-Group-balanced retraining was correct all along — the inferred groups were the part that needed to actually reflect the true background, and that only happens if you extract them before the model has had the chance to memorize past them.